pinnaculum/galacteek/README.rst

 Galacteek
 =========

-A modest IPFS_ browser
+:info: A modest IPFS_ browser

-This is a standalone browser allowing you to search, browse, publish and hashmark content on the permanent web accessible through the IPFS_ peer-to-peer network.
+This is a simple application allowing you to search, browse, publish and hashmark content on the permanent web accessible through the IPFS_ peer-to-peer network.